 WWBIA was designated a Business Improvement Area by Ottawa City Council under Bylaw 2008-40 in accordance with section 204 of the Municipal Act on Feb 19, 2008.

-Richmond Road (later Wellington Street) is one of Ottawa’s oldest roads, laid out in 1818.
+If you are looking for a historical area, you found it!
+Richmond Road (later names Wellington Street West) is Ottawa’s oldest, and historically one of its longest, roads, laid out in 1818.
 The road has retained its distinctive curve from this era.
-Initially, the land along it was the site of villas and farmhouses, including Richmond Lodge, (circa 1854), which still exists today.
-The harnessing of the Chaudiere Falls to run mills prompted development at the east end of the road in the area in the mid-1800s, but Ottawa’s slow growth in the 1840s and 1850s meant that little residential growth occurred outside of the actual Lebreton Flats area.
+Initially, the land along it was the site of villas and farmhouses, including Richmond Lodge (circa 1854), which still exists today.
+The harnessing of the Chaudiere Falls to run mills prompted development at the east end of the road in the mid-1800s, but Ottawa’s slow growth in the 1840s and 1850s meant that little residential growth occurred outside of the Lebreton Flats area.

-By the 1880s, a small node of buildings had been built east of the junction of Parkdale Avenue and Wellington Street, an area that eventually became the commercial heart of Hintonburg.
+By the 1880s, a small node of buildings had been built east of the junction of Parkdale Avenue and Wellington Street West, an area that eventually became the commercial hub.
 The Village of Hintonburg was incorporated in 1893 and annexed by the City of Ottawa in 1907.
-Wellington Street benefited from the construction of more fine buildings in the late 19th and early 20th century, particularly after the arrival of the streetcar in 1896.
-Around this time, the Hintonburg population was 1700.
+Wellington Street benefited from the construction of more buildings in the late 19th and early 20th century, particularly after the arrival of the streetcar in 1896.
+Around this time, the population of Hintonburg was 1,700.

 West of Holland remained undeveloped except for a few estate-like properties until the 1920s and its commercial buildings are less distinguished.
-West of the commercial heart of Hintonburg, Wellington Street near Parkdale Avenue became the site of the former Grace Hospital in 1922.
-A number of other religious institutions have defined the character of that part of the street since the early 20th century.
-In the residential areas on either side of the street, the trend in residential development was for the more middle class, red brick houses to be built south of Wellington and the working class, wood clad structures to be built north of Wellington.
+West of Hintonburg, Wellington Street near Parkdale Avenue became the site of the former Grace Hospital in 1922.
+A number of other religious institutions have defined the character of the area since the early 20th century.
+In the residential areas on either side of the street, the trend in development was for the more middle class, red brick houses to be built south of Wellington and the working class, wood clad structures to be built north of Wellington.

 This history laid the bones for a diverse, lively street with a wide range of building types (commercial, institutional and religious) dating from the 19th century to the post Second World War era.
 The surrounding residential streets, with their tight urban lots, small setbacks and mix of housing types at the east end and larger, more gracious houses moving west create vital, richly textured, inner-city neighbourhoods.